InsightSoftwareConsortium/OMEZarrOpenSciVisDatasets/README.md

 ![engine](./thumbnails/small/engine.webp)

-> The OME-Zarr Open SciVis Datasets project provides the Open SciVis Datasets in a chunked, highly-compressed, multi-scale format, encodes metadata in JSON according to the OME-Zarr specification, and hosts the datasets on AWS S3 through the AWS Open Data Program, aiming to serve as a web-based resource for the scientific visualization community to enhance reproducibility and facilitate testing and development of OME-Zarr tools.
+> The OME-Zarr Open SciVis Datasets project provides the Open SciVis Dataset in a chunked, multi-scale format, encodes metadata in JSON according to the OME-Zarr specification, and hosts the datasets on AWS S3 through the AWS Open Data Program, aiming to serve as a web-based resource for the scientific visualization community to enhance reproducibility and facilitate testing and development of OME-Zarr tools.

 ## Introduction